Select Page

 “How” is the key word and the key question.
 How is what we are here to learn.
 How is what we so often complicate when we should be simplifying.
 How is the point and the pivot of this course.

 Most of us, as we pass mid-life, have realized that the second half of life is very different from the first half.
 If the first half is “broadening,” the second half is “contributing.”
 If the first half is doing, the second half is being.
-If the first half is Work and Plan, the second half is Watch and Pray, and if the first half is about Achievements, the second half is about Relationships.
+If the first half is work and plan, the second half is watch and pray, and if the first half is about achievements, the second half is about relationships.

 The danger is never making the transition and just continuing to live with first-half habits and perspectives.
 Another danger is trying to make the transition without acquiring the tools that it requires.